The Two Lips: Background and Formation

-Before coming together, Jewls was studying music production at LA Film and Andrea was teaching preschool while finishing her masters in early childhood education.
+Before coming together, Jewlz was studying music production at LA Film and Andrea was teaching preschool while finishing her masters in early childhood education.
 Both women were solo artists at the time but wanted to find a partner to make music with.
-Both women recognized that it was a lot easier to make and produce music when in company with someone else.
+Both women recognized that it was a lot easier to make and produce music with someone else.

 They met online during 2022, and Jewlz and Andrea first connected their shared musical and aesthetic tastes.
 In late 2023, they formed a musical project under the name The Tulips.
 Soon after, they rebranded to The Two Lips due to trademark issues.
-Both artists come from multicultural backgrounds, Jewlz Is Filipina, and Andrea is Mexican American.
+Both artists come from multicultural backgrounds; Jewlz is Filipina, and Andrea is Mexican American.
 They cite personal identity as a component of their songwriting approach.

 They built much of their early work in bedroom pop style, producing and writing in their own spaces before transitioning to a fuller band setup for live performances.
 Their initial work was created in home studios, and early releases circulated primarily through social media, especially TikTok, where their music found a wider audience.